-Photovoltaic (PV) is the generation of electricity using solar cells that convert sunlight energy into electrical energy.
-PV is also referred to as solar cells, modules, panels, or arrays, depending on the scale.
+Photovoltaic (PV) refers to the process of generating electricity by using solar cells to convert sunlight directly into electrical energy.
+Depending on the scale, PV systems are also referred to as solar cells, modules, panels, or arrays.
 Solar power is generated by using solar panels, which are made up of solar cells laid out in series or parallel.

 Photovoltaic power can be generated on a small scale.
-The solar panels are attached to road signs and street lights in combination with batteries as a source of electricity for nighttime lighting.
+Solar panels, in combination with batteries, are attached to road signs and street lights to provide electricity for nighttime lighting.
 Photovoltaic power is also attracting attention as renewable energy.
-For example, eco-friendly houses combining solar panels and storage batteries are on the rise.
-In recent years, increasing mega-solar power plants have been built by installing many solar panels on vacant sites.
+For example, the number of eco-friendly houses that combine solar panels with storage batteries is increasing.
+In recent years, an increasing number of mega-solar power plants have been built by installing large quantities of solar panels on vacant land.

-The systems can be broadly classified into "Stand-alone (off-the-grid) PV systems" and "Grid-connected PV systems," and they have the following characteristics.
+The systems can be broadly classified into "Stand-alone (off-grid) PV systems" and "Grid-tied (on-grid) PV systems," and they have the following characteristics.

 It can be divided into systems for DC loads and AC loads.

-Fig.1 shows the stand-alone PV system where all the circuits, including the loads, consist of DC.Fig.1: DC stand-alone PV system -
+Figure 1 shows a stand-alone PV system where all circuits, including the loads, operate on DC power.

 When using a load that operates on AC power, such as home appliances, the solar inverter is used to convert the DC power generated by the solar cells into AC power, as shown in Fig.2 below.

-The grid-connected PV system is a system where the power system is connected to a power company's grid.
-You can sell the generated power to the power company.
+The grid-tied PV system is a system where the power system is connected to a power company's grid.
+This allows for the sale of surplus generated power back to the utility company.

-Here is an example of a PV system using household batteries to store electricity.
+Figure 4 illustrates an example of a PV system that uses household batteries to store electricity.

 The electricity produced by solar panels is direct current (DC).
-It needs to be converted to alternating current (AC) to be used in homes and factories.
-So we use solar inverters to convert the DC power to AC, as shown in the figure below.
+This DC power needs to be converted to alternating current (AC) for use in homes and factories.
+Therefore, solar inverters are used to convert DC power to AC, as illustrated in the figure below.

-Developing solar inverters for PV, requires a DC power supply of about 300 to 600 V instead of solar cells.
-In such development and testing, a DC power supply called a solar array simulator or PV simulator is installed on the input side, and an AC electronic load is on the output side.
+The development of solar inverters for PV applications requires a DC power supply of approximately 300 to 600 V to simulate solar cells.
+In such development and testing scenarios, a DC power supply, known as a solar array simulator or PV simulator, is used on the input side, while an AC electronic load is placed on the output side.

-Matsusada Precision offers a broad range of high-voltage power supplies and regenerative power supplies (bidirectional power supplies) suited for developing and manufacturing solar inverters and batteries.
+Additionally, Matsusada Precision offers a wide range of DC power supplies, regenerative power supplies (bidirectional power supplies), and high-voltage power supplies suitable for the development and manufacturing of solar inverters and batteries.

 MPPT: Maximum Power Point Tracking